nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * Redesigning the `edit` command to include more fields
 * Adding a new command to `suggest` friends
 * Adding and designing a help window to show the user a list of commands
-* Adding the auto-complete feature to the command box
+* Adding the autocomplete feature to the command box

 Amongst these changes, we had the hardest time redesigning the `Person` model, as we encountered various bugs after we had modified it to include additional fields, thus in the end we took many hours to fix more than 200 test cases related to it.